persteenolsen/springboot-jsf-primefaces-jpa/README.md

 This Java Spring Boot JSF PrimeFaces MVC Web application was made by the following technology:

+- Updated dependencies to use another MySQL DB
 - Migration from Java 8 to Java 11
 - Visual Studio Code with the Microsoft Java Extension Pack
 - Microsoft Azure App Service with a Free App Service Plan for web hosting